RTUStudio/RSFramework/README.md

 # RSFramework
 Framework for Bukkit RSPlugin (Bukkit/Velocity/Bungeecord)
-- Send packet to proxy and other server without developing proxy plugin
+- Send packets to a proxy and another server without developing a plugin for the proxy.
-- Data Storage based by json/nosql structure with MySQL, MongoDB, JsonFile
+- Store data in a JSON-based structure with support for MySQL, MongoDB, and JSON files.
-- Simple utility for custom item and block (ItemsAdder, Oraxen, MMOItems, CustomModelData)
+- A simple utility for managing custom items and blocks, compatible with tools like ItemsAdder, Oraxen, Nexo and MMOItems​

 ## How to Build?
 1. `./gradlew build`